palewire/first-news-app/docs/index.rst

 This tutorial will walk you through the process of building an interactive data visualization from a structured dataset.
-You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript and recording it in git's version control system.
+You will get hands-on experience in every stage of the development process, writing Python, HTML and JavaScript while recording it in Git's version control system.
 By the end you will have published your work on the World Wide Web.

 ******************
 What you will make
 ******************

-If you complete this lesson, you will publish an interactive database and map about the dozens of people who died during the riots that swept Los Angeles for five days in 1992.
+By the end of this lesson, you will publish an interactive database and map about the dozens of people who died during the riots that swept Los Angeles for five days in 1992.
 You will do this by repurposing the data from `a Los Angeles Times application <http://spreadsheets.latimes.com/la-riots-deaths/>`_ that